Patient and Public Involvement (PPI) Surgeries – Are patients at the heart of your research?

 Our PPI Surgeries are a great opportunity for you to present your research proposal to members of our Patient and Public Network and hear their unique perspectives before you submit your application to Heart Research UK.
 You can ask our members about elements of your research design, get feedback on your plain English lay summary, and strengthen sections of your application to ensure that patients are at the heart of your research.

-Get Involved
+Get Started

-How Patients can be at the heart of your Research
+How patients can be at the heart of your research

 As part of our research application process, we would like researchers to consider the following three ways that PPI maybe incorporated in research: